Jimdo/periodicnoise/README.md

 NOTE: Work in progress at the moment.

 Powerful wrapper for periodic tasks (e.g. controlled by cron), which:
- * spreads the start of it within a random interval, if executed on many machines
+ * scatters the start of it within a random interval, if executed on many machines
  * reports results to your logging system
  * reports state of execution (busy, failure, ok) to your monitoring system
  * skips execution, if a previous execution is still running, reporting this fact